The Dilemma Game

 Determine which dilemma the students will be solving and describe the interests or priorities that contribute to solving the dilemma.
 Second, divide the students into groups and decide which interests they will be defending.

-Determine how much resources or which priorities are available to solve the dilemma and the constraints of these resources/priorities.
+Determine how much resources are available to solve the dilemma and clarify the constraints or priorities of these resources.

 Give the groups time to discuss how they would distribute the budget or rank the priorities and let them propose arguments for their decisions.